Selected Projects

 2011

-The site of this new split-level home on Hillsden Road in the Perth Hills suburb of Darlington presented particularly interesting design opportunities.
-The new house sits where once stood a small fibro cottage - the former gardener’s house and at one time the home of artist Hal Missingham.
+The site of this split-level home presented particularly interesting design opportunities.
+The house sits where once stood a small fibro cottage, the former gardener’s house and at one time the home of artist Hal Missingham.
 It wraps around granite outcrops and nestles within the existing garden.
 The two wings of the house are connected by a glass link that forms the main entry and provides glimpses to a large granite outcrop and the studio beyond.

 Roseberry Street